 This is a perfect time to develop your skills – for example, language learning, computer skills, coding, accounts, or how to run a start-up.
 Or why not start a new hobby – exploring our passions is often the things that lead to our careers.

 If you would like to talk about improving your career prospects, or anything else related to your future after the University of Sunderland in London, you can set up a one-to-one chat with the Careers and Employability team by emailing them at email@example.com.
-Visit their website to find out more.
+Find out more by following #WeAreSunLon on Facebook, Twitter and Instagram.